Get the Best WordPress Backup

 There is a free version of Duplicator, but we’d recommend upgrading so that you can customize your site backups.
 Plus, you’ll be able to drag and drop your single sites into a network instead of worrying about a manual website migration.

-Now that you have Duplicator Pro, install the plugin on each of your WordPress sites.
-Then, activate the license key to unlock its premium features:
+Install the plugin on each of your WordPress sites.
+Then, activate the license key to unlock its premium features.

 After this, you’re ready to create your first site backup!
-Head over to Duplicator Pro » Packages » Create New:
+Head over to Duplicator Pro » Backups » Add New.

-Give the package a name.
-Next, expand the Archive section.
-Here, you can decide exactly what data you want to move into your network:
+Give the backup a name.
+Next, expand the Backup section.
+Here, you can decide exactly what data you want to move into your network.

-For a full backup, select All.
+For a full backup, select Full Site.
 However, consider cleaning up your network by only migrating active plugins, themes, and other necessary files.
 You can also add filters to exclude certain database tables if you’d like.

-Review any notices and hit Build.
-Then, download your backup archive on the Packages page:
+Review any notices and hit Create Backup.
+Then, download your backup archive on the Backups page.

 Repeat this process for every single site you want to migrate into your multisite network.
 Save each archive file so you can easily access them later.